Oral care for elderly patients — the overlooked essential

 When Your Parent Won't Cooperate

-Some elderly people resist oral care.
+Resistance to oral care is common and usually solvable by changing the toothpaste flavor, building it into routine, or doing the brushing for them.
 They might say it's unnecessary, they might not like the taste of toothpaste, they might have arthritis that makes it difficult, or they might not understand why it matters.
 Resistance is common, and it's frustrating.

 Try different toothpaste flavors.
 Mint is traditional, but some people prefer fruit flavors or prefer unflavored toothpaste.
 Let your parent choose.